Neglect: guidance for professionals

 What is considered neglect?

-Neglect may occur during pregnancy as a result of maternal substance abuse.
-Once a child is born, neglect may involve a parent or carer failing to:
+Neglect may occur during pregnancy due to maternal substance misuse.
+After birth, it may involve a parent or carer failing to:

 - Provide adequate food, clothing, and shelter (including exclusion from home or abandonment)